apollographql/docs-examples/apollo-server/v4/generated-types/README.md

 # Apollo Server and GraphQL Code Generator example

 This example demonstrates how to set up the Apollo Server using types generated from the [GraphQL Code Generator](https://www.graphql-code-generator.com/).

-See our [Generating types from a GraphQL Schema](https://www.apollographql.com/docs/apollo-server/workflow/generate-types#installing-dependencies) article for more information.
+See [Generating types from a GraphQL Schema](https://www.apollographql.com/docs/apollo-server/workflow/generate-types) for more information.

-The GraphQL Code Generator generates types and puts them into the `src/__generated___/resolvers.ts` file.
+The GraphQL Code Generator generates our types in the `src/__generated___/resolvers.ts` file.
 Take a look at the `src/resolver.ts` file to see how we use the generated types to set up type checking for our resolvers.

 ## Run locally